 Day 5: Miami

 There’s so much life flowing through the city of Miami, you’ll constantly have something to do, so the length of your stay is totally up to you.
-For starters, take a walk through the Wynwood Arts District, where they showcase local creative talent in the form of street art, exciting events, trendy restaurants and lively bars.
-This city also would be the perfect place to immerse yourself in Cuban culture.
-Every last Friday of the month, the city hosts a block party called Viernes Culturales in their very own Little Havana.
+Take a walk through the Wynwood Arts District, where they showcase local creative talent in the form of street art, exciting events, trendy restaurants and lively bars.

 Day 6: Miami to Key West – 160 miles